THEOplayer/android-connector/connectors/uplynk/docs/preplay.md

 ## Preplay Response

 THEOplayer automatically interprets the response returned by the Preplay service.
 However, if a developer wants to perform their own logic with the Preplay API response, then they can register their implementation of the `UplynkListener` interface through the `UplynkConnector` `addListener`.
-There, you can get access to the `PrePlayLiveResponse` or `PrePlayVODResponse` objects through:
+There, you can get access to the `PreplayLiveResponse` or `PreplayVodResponse` objects through:

 ```kotlin
     uplynkConnector.addListener(object : UplynkListener {